Visit us at it-sa 2024!

 What are the alternatives to DNS over TLS?

-DoT is not the only way to secure DNS queries.
+DoT is not the only way to protect DNS queries.
 Over the years, a whole range of standards and extensions have evolved to authenticate and/or encrypt DNS.
 Here is a selection of the most common solutions at a glance:

 DNS over HTTPS